Nick Robinson (journalist)

-Nicholas Anthony Robinson (born 5 October 1963) is a British journalist, currently a presenter on the BBC's Today programme.
-Prior to this he spent ten years as political editor for the BBC and has had many other roles with the broadcaster.
+Nicholas Anthony Robinson (born 5 October 1963) is a British journalist who has been a presenter on BBC Radio 4's Today programme since 2015.
+Before this, he spent ten years as political editor for BBC News and has had many other roles with the broadcaster.

 Robinson was interested in politics from an early age.
 He studied philosophy, politics and economics at the University of Oxford, where he was also president of the Oxford University Conservative Association.
 Starting out in broadcasting at Piccadilly Radio, after a year as president of the Conservative Party youth group, he worked his way up as a producer, eventually becoming deputy editor of Panorama before becoming a political correspondent in 1996.

 Robinson became the BBC's chief political correspondent in 1999.
 Between 2002 and 2005, he worked for ITV News as political editor but then returned to the BBC assuming the same role.

 Known for his confrontational and provocative approach, Robinson has on several occasions caused a stir with his style of questioning, particularly of national leaders such as George W. Bush.
 He has presented programmes such as Westminster Live, Weekend Breakfast and Late Night Live on BBC Radio 5 Live, and Newsnight on BBC Two.

 Early life

 Robinson was born in Macclesfield, Cheshire, on 5 October 1963, to a translator mother and a sales director father.
 His mother was born in Shanghai, to where her German-Jewish parents had fled during the 1930s.
 His father was of English background.
 His parents first met at the University of Geneva in Switzerland, and married three months later.

 Robinson was interested in political journalism from the age of eight.
-He was educated at Cheadle Hulme School and University College, Oxford, where he read Philosophy, Politics and Economics.
+He was privately educated at Cheadle Hulme School and then went to University College, Oxford, where he read philosophy, politics and economics.

-Whilst travelling in Europe in 1982, he survived a car crash in Lille, France, in which the car, a two-door Volkswagen Beetle, exploded; his friends James Nelson and Will Redhead (son of Brian Redhead, an earlier presenter of Today on BBC Radio 4) were killed.
+While travelling in Europe in 1982, he survived a car crash in Lille, France, in which the car, a two-door Volkswagen Beetle, exploded; his friends James Nelson and Will Redhead (son of Brian Redhead, an earlier presenter of Today on BBC Radio 4) were killed.
 Robinson was "severely burned", spent five weeks in hospital and had to defer his university place.
 Brian Redhead became Robinson's mentor, and later encouraged his career in political journalism, giving him a copy of Tony Benn's Arguments for Socialism for his birthday.
 However, Robinson's early political affiliations were to the right.